insure logo

 • Einhorn Insurance

-Some insurance companies specifically exclude dog bites or coverage for dogs of a certain breed.
+Some insurance companies specifically exclude coverage for dogs of a certain breed, or may exclude coverage for a dog with a bite history.
 And, if you haven’t told your insurance company about your dog and then try to file a claim, they might deny the claim.

 What breeds of dogs will insurance companies not cover?

 There are some breeds of dogs that home insurance companies are hesitant to cover because they are considered high-risk animals.
-Perhaps, they are more likely to attack or have a more sensitive temperament.
+Not all insurance companies have breed restrictions, so it’s important to ask when you are shopping for a policy.

 • Akita